Secure CheckoutPersonal information is secured with SSL technology.

 Section I: Introduction

-1. Nutrition, Public Health and Sustainability.
-An overall overview of the current challenges and future perspectives
+1. Nutrition, public health and sustainability.
+An overview of current challenges and future perspectives

 Section II.
 Reduction of caloric intake

-4. Reduction of trans fat and saturated fatty acids
+4. Strategies to achieve a healthy diet and health: Reduction of trans fat and saturated fatty acids

 Section III.
 Salt reduction and development of new foods